oyar99/RAG-Scaling-for-QA/README.md

 ## Requirements

+The repo uses a wheel dependency that is supported only in Linux environments.

-We recommend using **Python 3.13** and creating a virtual environment.
+We recommend using **Python 3.10** and creating a virtual environment.

 Verify the installed Python version: